-New development, as well as the redevelopment of existing buildings in Buffalo, must work closely with Buffalo Sewer to ensure that both sanitary and stormwater discharges to Buffalo Sewer’s collection system meet recently updated requirements contained in New York State Law, the Buffalo Green Code and the Authority’s Sewer Use Regulations.
+New development, as well as the redevelopment of existing buildings in Buffalo, must work closely with Buffalo Sewer to ensure that both sanitary and stormwater discharges to Buffalo Sewer’s collection system meet recently updated requirements contained in New York State Law, the Buffalo Green Code and the Buffalo’s Sewer Use Regulations.

 To help minimize compliance costs, Buffalo Sewer and the city will work with property owners to consider both sanitary and stormwater management as early in the process as site plan review and the State Environmental Quality Review.

 Property owners and their design team are encouraged to reach out to the Buffalo Sewer early in their project development process at firstname.lastname@example.org

 Please note a sewer tap permit is required for all work to be performed on a public sewer main.
 Construction plans must be submitted for review by the Buffalo Sewer Authority to the City of Buffalo Permits and Inspections office in Room 301 City Hall or uploaded via the online review portal, and be approved prior to a sewer tap permit being issued by Buffalo Sewer.
 If you need assistance submitting the in-person or online plans for review, please contact John Caputo at email@example.com.